munair/biopset-documentation/theory/tokenomics/biop-token.md

 ### Utilization Rewards

 The majority \(45.2%\) of $BIOP will be distributed to community members via an **transaction mining** mechanism.
 Transaction mining is the process of rewarding platform participants.
 Thus these rewards may also be called transaction mining rewards.
+Of these tokens, 10% will be unlocked at Token Generation Event, with a following vesting of 3.125% per month over the following

 Transaction mining activities commenced with the BIOPset V1 Mainnet launch.
 Please see the [Benefits](https://munair.gitbook.io/biopset/theory/overview/benefits) section for more information.

 ### Bonding Curve

 The Bonding Curve will be deployed by the DAO in the case of lackluster liquidity on dexes.
 The swap fee of the Bonding Curve will go to the BIOPset Treasury.
+The tokens will be locked until 6 months from launch, when the ability to deploy the Bonding Curve will be transferred to the DAO
 Please see [Bonding Curve](https://docs.biopset.com/references/tokens/boding-curve) for further details.

 ### Initial Tiered Coins Offering